-As selected by our Stockholders at the 2011 Annual Meeting of Stockholders and approved by our Board, an advisory vote to approve the compensation of our NEOs (say-on-pay proposal) is held annually, subject to the advisory vote to recommend the frequency of such vote as set forth in Proposal 4 for the Annual Meeting.
-At our 2016 Annual Meeting of Stockholders, approximately 88% of the votes cast on the say-on-pay proposal were voted in favor of the proposal.
-The Compensation Committee believes the beneficiaries of our executives' efforts should have a say in how those executives are compensated, and will continue to consider the outcome of votes on say-on-pay proposals when making future compensation decisions for our NEOs.
+As selected by our Stockholders at our 2017 Annual Meeting of Stockholders and approved by our Board, an advisory vote to approve the compensation of our NEOs (say-on-pay proposal) is held annually.
+At our 2017 Annual Meeting of Stockholders, approximately 96% of the votes cast on the say-on-pay proposal were voted in favor of the proposal.
+The Compensation Committee believes the beneficiaries of our executives' efforts should have a say in how those executives are compensated and will continue to consider the outcome of votes on say-on-pay proposals when making future compensation decisions for our NEOs.